QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/commands/index.md

 <details class="details-n">
 <summary>Use commits from a previous project</summary>

 The goal is to "steal" commits from another local repository.
-For instance, if you started a project from scratch, but you want to get back the previous project commits.
+For instance, if you started a project from scratch, but want to get back the previous project commits.

 ```bash!
 # remove everything as you don't want old files